BIDS-collaborative/the-carpool-project/README.md

 ## The Value of the BIDS Collaborative

-My exposure to BIDS led to my meeting Dav Clark and Anthony Suen of the BIDS collaborative, to my auditing Dav’s Hacking Measurement class at the I-School, and to this data project.
+My exposure to BIDS led to my meeting Dav Clark and Anthony Suen of the BIDS collaborative, to my auditing Dav’s Hacking Measurement class at the I-School, and to our data project.
 I'm grateful for their interest and valuable support.
-This data project is at the heart of our go-to-market or GTM strategy.
+Our data project is at the heart of our go-to-market or GTM strategy.
 This makes it an important part of the carpool project – a to-be-launched for-profit venture in which the profits will be performance-based and democratically shared.

 ## To Conclude